 - Wetsuits, if deemed necessary

 - Rental canyoneering shoes with extra-sticky rubber for gripping the rock and quick-draining material for your comfort.
 See Details & Pricing

 - Transportation from our office to the route and back to our office

 What you should Wear

-We can also arrange to meet your party in Monticello, Blanding, Green River or Hanksville, to accommodate your travel itinerary.
-Departure time is flexible. please call our office for details, 435-259-3317 or 1-877-641-5271
+We can also arrange to meet your party in Green River or Hanksville, to accommodate your travel itinerary.
+Please call our office for details, 435-259-3317

 Early reservations are recommended!